UpStride/engine/README.md

 ## Data conversion

-Two operations are defined for converting data between TensorFlow and Upstride: TF2Upstride and Upstride2TF.
+Two operations are defined for converting data between TensorFlow and Upstride: `TF2Upstride` and `Upstride2TF`.
+The output of `TF2Upstride` is $N$ times bigger than the input tensor along the batch dimension, where $N$ is the number of blades of the multivector.
+Conversely, the output of `Upstride2TF` is $N$ times smaller along the batch dimension.
+The other dimensions depend on the conversion strategy provided to the layer and are not enforced to be the same between the input and the output for all the strategies.

+Note:
+- The blades are NOT interleaved with regards to batch.
+Therefore, for an 2D image the underlying Upstride data representation is of shape `(n_blades, batch_size, channels, height, width)` and not `(batch_size, n_blades, channels, height, width)`.
+Consequently, to get the first full feature map, you need to type `my_tensor[::n_blades]` and to get all the real values, you need to type `my_tensor[:BS]`.

 These 2 operations support several strategies depending on the Upstride type we’re using.